microsoft/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 8. DDoS protection plan must be configured for the Virtual Network which will host the Data and Web tiers of the core banking application.

-9. All traffic that goes in and out of Cloud network must be filtered and passed through a firewall appliance.
+9. All traffic that goes in and out of Azure virtual networks must be filtered and passed through a firewall appliance.

-10. All traffic that goes through ExpressRoute circuit needs to be distributed based on business units and will provide granular control of circuit distributions.
+10. All traffic that goes through ExpressRoute circuit needs to be distributed based on business units and will have granular control of circuit distributions.

-11. ExpressRoute circuits need to be link together to make a private network so that data can be exchanged directly between offices.
+11. ExpressRoute circuits need to be link together to make a private network so that data can directly exchange between offices.

 ### Customer objections